t-0hmura/orca-mlips/README.md

 ## Implicit Solvent Correction (xTB)

 You can use an implicit-solvent correction via xTB.
-To use it, install xTB and pass the `--solvent` option.
+To use it, install xTB and pass the `--solvent` option to `Ext_Params`.

-Install xTB in your conda environment (easy path):
+Install xTB in your conda environment (or built from source):

 ```bash
 conda install xtb